MasoniteFramework/orm-docs/models.md

 # Truncating

-You can [truncate the table](/query-builder.md#truncating) the table used by the model directly on the model:
+You can [truncate the table](/query-builder.md#truncating) used by the model directly on the model:

 ```python
 User.truncate()